Tisawesomeness/tisawesomeness.github.io/snapshots/_posts/2022-04-01-22w13oneblockatatime.md

 # nothing to see here move along

-The game has an intro jingle at `nothingtoseeheremovealong:awesome_intro` that sounds **SUS**piciously like the SEGA jingle.
+The game has an intro jingle at `nothingtoseeheremovealong:awesome_intro` that sounds **sus**piciously like the SEGA jingle.

 The `nothingtoseeheremovealong:ooof` sound plays when a mob steals an item from you or an enderman trades its held block with you by attacking you.

 # Other

+Wolves named "Mars" have a unique texture.

 Players named "Ulraf" can eat bamboo, which has the properties of an enchanted golden apple.

 Skeletons and similar mobs have perfect accuracy when wearing 2 spyglasses.

+Stone, end stone, and deepslate can turn into stairs/bricks/walls/slabs when destroyed with an explosion.

+The mood in the debug screen was changed to "Number of ghosts in world".

+All splash texts were replaced with variations of "One block at a time!".

 `placeSpecificStateBecauseCodeQualityIsNotImportant` and `hotBlocksInYourArea` are now function names that exist.

 Update suppression added back (just kidding).

+# Edits

+## April 1 2022

+- Various changes